mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 ### ...and without

-We might still get results, but it'll be (a lot) harder.
+We might still get results, but it'll be (a lot) harder and it'll take much longer.

 The engagement might be met with subtle, and not so subtle, resistance and obstruction.
 Morale is hit on both sides.
 People might even leave, disgruntled, sometimes taking precious domain knowledge with them.